thehimalayanleo/Private-Generative-Models/README.md

 ![KMeans](https://github.com/thehimalayanleo/Private-Generative-Models/blob/main/results/KMeans.png)

 2. GMM:

 NOTE: Here, we combine the privacy costs of the K-Means with our GMM implementation & we only report the best fit.
 Depending on randomness & certain hyperparameters the results may vary, but the results presented are true on an average.

 ![GMM](https://github.com/thehimalayanleo/Private-Generative-Models/blob/main/results/GMM.png)

+## How to run the code?

+Use either the main.ipynb or main.py file in the src folder.
+The jupyter notebook is recommended & running it on Google Colab is probably easiest.
+It has been exclusively tested on the Google Colab with a CPU.

 ## Contributions:
 This repository is currently closed for contributions.
 Feel free to tune the models with your own hyperparameters.